scidsg/hushline-docs/src/hosted/verification.md

 | Politicians                     | Sen. Art Vandelay, D-CA, 🇺🇸                    |
 |                                 | Gob Bluth, Liberal Party, Prime Minister of Canada 🇨🇦 |

+Once your Display Name matches the format above, we'll promptly verify your account!

 ## Safeguards

 To help guard against abuse, our verification system is built so that if a verified user changes their username or display name, they'll lose their verified status and need to initiate the process again.
 This feature is intended to eliminate the risk of a user with a verified account changing their information to impersonate another person or organization.